Wednesday, December 25, 2019

 They also offered a musical snow globe that featured the Holy Family engulfed in a gentle snowstorm while a barely intelligible rendition of “Oh, Come All Ye Faithful” plinked anemically in the background.
-For 50 bucks, I would have expected the music to be slightly more robust.
+For $50, I would have expected the music to be slightly more robust.

 All of the crèches, ironically, were made in Communist China.

 Since I was in the neighborhood, I decided to visit the K-Mart down the street.
 No miracles there; just a forest of unnaturally green fake Christmas trees amidst a chaotic jumble of lights, candy canes, Santa hats, wrapping paper, angels dressed as Victorian ladies, and huge inflatable snowmen more appropriate for Halloween.

 I was, however, able to locate five different kinds of manger scenes.
-One, inexplicably, portrayed everyone—including the grown-ups—as little children, for a mere $24.99.
+One, inexplicably, portrayed everyone—including the grown-ups—as plump little children, for a mere $24.99.
 A more traditional version, for the same price, featured the Holy Family and the Magi but no shepherds.